Camellia: Benchmarking Cultural Biases in LLMs for Asian Languages: Constructing Camellia

 \section{Constructing Camellia}

-This section describes the process of constructing the \texttt{Camellia} benchmark.
-First, we outline our methodology for collecting culturally-relevant entities across nine different Asian languages (\S\ref{subsec:entities-collection}).
-We then describe how we collect naturally-occurring masked contexts for entities, which enable testing for entity-centric cultural biases in LLMs across versatile setups (\S\ref{subsec:natural-contexts}).
+This section describes our process for constructing \texttt{Camellia}, which extends the Arabic CAMeL benchmark \cite{naous2024having} into 9 new Asian languages.
+First, we describe the procedure for collecting culturally-relevant entities across nine Asian languages (\S\ref{subsec:entities-collection}).
+We then describe how we collect masked contexts for entities, which enable testing for entity-centric cultural biases in LLMs across versatile setups (\S\ref{subsec:natural-contexts}).
+Additional details about data collection are outlined in Appendix~\ref{appendix:camellia-details}.